A Graph Minors Approach to Temporal Sequences: Concluding remarks

 \begin{oque} Can you extend the results of this work from the plane to simultaneous embeddability in other surfaces, such as the torus? \end{oque}

+We view these problems as part of a broader research programme: extending the ideas and intuition of graph minor theory to temporal graphs.
+While the structural questions can often be phrased in a uniform way, we expect that their resolution will require a diverse range of new methods.

 Separately, in the course of this work, we developed the methods of \lq Stretching\rq\ and \lq befitting models\rq.
 We expect that both of them should be more widely applicable, and we believe that they are interesting enough to be studied in their own right.
 Another natural direction into which one can extend these ideas is to generalise the notion of temporal sequences even further.
-Indeed, a temporal sequence is a linearly ordered family of graphs, and one could more generally study tree-ordered families of graphs; this approach is introduced in the upcoming work \cite{fpttreesofgraphs2025}.
-In the upcoming work \cite{weaktemporal2025} we show that the results of this paper do not extend to the weak minor relation by proving that the $2$-connected simultaneous embedding problem for the weak minor relation is NP hard.
-Since we believe that a minor theory should go hand in hand with algorithmic applications, this makes us believe that the minor relation we define in this paper is the correct one to develop this theory.

-From a modelling perspective, planarity of temporal graphs is particularly relevant in applications such as brain networks, where wiring cost and physical embedding constrain long-range connections.
+Indeed, a temporal sequence is a linearly ordered family of graphs, and one could more generally study tree-ordered families of graphs; this approach is introduced in the upcoming work \cite{contractionsequences2025,fpttreesofgraphs2025}. \begin{rem} A \emph{weak minor} of $G$ is a graph isomorphic to a minor of $G$ (alternatively, one can define \lq weak minors\rq\ directly using the definition of \lq minors\rq\ where one additionally allows relabelling of edges).
+In the paper \cite{weaktemporal2025}, we show that the results of this paper do not extend to the weak minor relation by proving that the $2$-connected simultaneous embedding problem for the weak minor relation is NP hard, even when we only allow edge-deletion throughout the sequence.
+Similarly, we show that the problem of determining simultaneous embeddability for $2$-connected (non-weak) temporal sequences is intractible when we relax the assumption that the type of minor operations (contraction or deletion) used in the temporal sequence are not fixed in advance.
+Since we believe that a minor theory should go hand in hand with algorithmic applications, this makes us believe that the minor relation we define in this paper is the correct one to develop this theory. \end{rem} From a modelling perspective, planarity of temporal graphs is particularly relevant in applications such as brain networks, where wiring cost and physical embedding constrain long-range connections.
 Cortical connectivity has been observed to approximate nearly planar structures, reflecting a trade-off between cost-efficiency and functional integration \cite{bullmore2009complex, giusti2015clique}.

 We conclude by stepping back and placing our work in a broader structural context.
 Consider two classes of objects equipped with a minor relation, where one class enriches the other, and the minor relation on the richer class induces the minor relation on the simpler one via a natural forgetting operation.
 In this paper, for instance, the richer structure is the class of graphs embedded in the plane, and the simpler structure is the class of graphs.
 Another example arises when graphs play the role of the richer structure and matroids form the simpler one.